autobashcraft/cli/README.md

 ### `create({"path":string})` creates a new file with the specified content

-Use this tag to create a new file at the specified path.
+Use this command to create a new file at the specified path.
 The content of the code block will be written to the new file.

 ````markdown
 <!--@abc: create({"path":"newfile.sh"}) -->